gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 ---
 ```

-> **What you should see:** Lines like `Key: mqttx/simulate/smart_home/0` followed by the full JSON payload for each home.
+> **What you should see:** Lines like `Key: "077"` (the factory ID) followed by the full JSON payload for each factory.

 > **What just happened?** The MQTT connector wrote each MQTT message as a Kafka record.
-The MQTT topic path (`mqttx/simulate/smart_home/0`) is stored as the Kafka message key, and the raw JSON is the value. `kcat` connects directly to the broker and prints records as they arrive — no consumer group overhead.
+The `factory_id` value is stored as the Kafka message key, and the raw JSON is the value. `kcat` connects directly to the broker and prints records as they arrive — no consumer group overhead.

 Press **Ctrl-C** to stop the consumer.